munificent/craftinginterpreters/book/classes-and-instances.md

 </aside>

-We only need to add an include and we've got it:
+We only need to add an include and we've got it.

 ^code object-include-table (1 before, 1 after)

-This new struct gets a new object type:
+This new struct gets a new object type.

 ^code obj-type-instance (1 before, 1 after)

-I want to slow down a bit here because Lox's notion of "type" and the VM's *implementation* notion of type brush against each other in ways that can be confusing.
+I want to slow down a bit here because the Lox *language's* notion of "type" and the VM *implementation's* notion of type brush against each other in ways that can be confusing.
 Inside the C code that makes clox, there are a number of different types of Obj -- ObjString, ObjClosure, etc. Each has its own internal representation and semantics.

 In the Lox *language*, users can define their own classes -- say Cake and Pie -- and then create instances of those classes.
-From the user's perspective, an instance of Cake is a different "type" of object than an instance of Pie.
-But, from the VM's perspective every class the user defines is simply another value of type ObjClass.
+From the user's perspective, an instance of Cake is a different type of object than an instance of Pie.
+But, from the VM's perspective, every class the user defines is simply another value of type ObjClass.
 Likewise, each instance in the user's program, no matter what class it is an instance of, is an ObjInstance.
 That one VM object type covers instances of all classes.
 The two worlds map to each other something like this:

 <img src="image/classes-and-instances/lox-clox.png" alt="A set of class declarations and instances, and the runtime representations each maps to."/>

 Got it?
 OK, back to the implementation.
-We also get our usual macros:
+We also get our usual macros.

 ^code is-instance (1 before, 1 after)